Svalbard - last stop before the North Pole

 locations south of Longyearbyen like Bellsund and Hornsund to the program.

-Upon arriving to Longyearbyen, a short city tour will introduce you to the fascinating history and contemporary society in the Capital of Svalbard – possibly the northernmost ‘real’ town in the world.
+Arrival to Longyearbyen, Capital of Svalbard – possibly the northernmost ‘real’ town in the world.

 Our vessel, Ocean Atlantic, is docked close to the town center.
 After boarding and a welcome drink, the Expedition Leader will provide information about the voyage, the ship's daily routines and the various security and safety procedures.
 Before sailing, there will be a mandatory safety drill.
 The Captain then takes the ship out of Advent Fjord and our Arctic adventure commences.